evennia/evennia/docs/README.md

 # evennia-docs
 Documentation for the Evennia MUD creation system.

+This system is still WIP!

-The live documentation is available at `https://evennia.github.io/evennia/`.
+The live documentation (will in the future be) is available at `https://evennia.github.io/evennia/`.

+# Editing the docs

+The docs source files are `*.md` files found in `evennia/docs/source/`.
+They are simple text files that can be edited with a normal text editor and needs to be decorated with [Markdown][commonmark] syntax.

+Don't edit the files in `source/api/`.
+These are auto-generated and your changes will be lost.

 # Building the docs

+The sources in `evennia/docs/source/` are built into a pretty documentation using the [Sphinx][sphinx] static generator system.

+You don't necessarily _have_ to build the docs locally to commit changes to the docs; they are just text files after all.
+But building them allows you to check for yourself that syntax is correct and that your change comes out looking as you expect before contributing.

-## Prerequisits
+## Prerequisites

-- Clone the evennia repository.
+### Only the main documentation

+If you only want to build the main documentation pages (not the API autodocs), you don't need to install Evennia itself, only the documentation resources.
+All is done in your terminal/console.

+- (Optional, but recommended): Activate a virtualenv with Python3.7.
+- `cd` to into the `evennia/docs` folder (where this README is)
+- Run `make install` or `pip install -r requirements.txt` to install the documentation-build requirements.
+- `make quick` - this will create html-based documentation in the new folder `evennia/docs/builds/html/`.
+- Use a web browser to open `evennia/docs/builds/html/index.html` and read the rendered docs.

+### Main documentation and API docs

+The full documentation includes both the doc pages and the API documentation generated from the Evennia source.
+For this you must install Evennia and initialize a new game with a default database (you don't need to have it running)

+- Follow the normal [Evennia Getting-Started instructions][getting-started] to install Evennia.
+Use a virtualenv.
+- Make sure you `cd` to the folder containing your `evennia/` repo.
-- Follow the normal Evennia Getting-Started instructions.
-Use a virtualenv and create a new game folder called `gamedir` at the same level as your `evennia` repo and run migrations in it.
+- Create a new game folder called `gamedir` next to your regular game dir (if you have the same level as your `evennia` repo with `evennia --init gamedir`.
+Then `cd` into it and run `evennia migrate` to create the database.
+You don't need to continue to start the game.
+- This is how the structure should look at this point:

 ```
   (top)
   |
-  ----- evennia/
+  ----- evennia/  (the top-level folder, where docs/ is)
   |
   ----- gamedir/
 ```

-- Make sure you are in your virtualenv.
-Go to `evennia/docs/` and install the `requirements.txt` or run `make install` to do the same.
+- Go to `evennia/docs/` and run `make install` or `pip install -r requirements.txt` to install the doc-building requirements into your virtualenv.

 ## Building locally